Fun Conditioning Ideas for Kids of All Ages

 - Hanging games build strength naturally.
 You can do all kinds of variations such as tuck hangs, straddle hangs, and pike hangs.
 These build hand, upper body, lower body, and core strength.

 - Mat pushing relay races are a great way to build strength.
 You can vary the size and weight of the mats depending on the children’s ages and abilities.
 Making it a relay makes it exciting and adds a competitive aspect.

 School Age Conditioning Ideas for Kids

 School age gymnastics conditioning can also be tricky.
+You can also try these in tumbling classes!
 The kids only have so much time during a recreational class.
 In addition to the time constraint, there is also the fact that most kids have not built much strength.
 Coaches must start slowly, and build.
 The best way to get strength training in is to turn it into a warm up game and incorporate it into each event.